Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Introduction

 The majority of recent work in 3D pose and shape recovery from monocular images tackles the special case of 3D \emph{human} reconstruction.
 As a result, the research community has collected a multitude of open source human datasets which provide strong supervisory signals for training deep neural networks.
 These include accurate 3D deformable template models~\cite{loper2015smpl} generated from real human scans, 3D motion capture datasets~\cite{ionescu2013human3,vonMarcard2018} and large 2D datasets~\cite{mscoco,Johnson10,andriluka14cvpr} which provide keypoint and silhouette annotations.

 The abundance of available human data has supported the development of successful monocular 3D reconstruction pipelines~\cite{kolotouros19convolutional,hmrKanazawa17}.
-Such approaches rely on accurate 3D data to build detailed priors over the distribution of human shapes and poses, and use large 2D keypoint datasets to promote generalization to `in the wild' scenarios.
+Such approaches rely on accurate 3D data to build detailed priors over the distribution of human shapes and poses, and use large 2D keypoints datasets to promote generalization to ``in-the-wild'' scenarios.
 Silhouette data has also been shown to assist in accurate reconstruction of clothes, hair and other appearance detail~\cite{pifuSHNMKL19,alldieck2019learning}.
-While the dominant paradigm in human reconstruction is now end-to-end deep learning methods, SPIN~\cite{kolotouros2019learning} shows impressive improvement by incorporating an energy minimization process within their training loop to further minimize a 2D reprojection loss subject to fixed pose \& shape priors.
+While the dominant paradigm in human reconstruction is now end-to-end deep learning methods, SPIN~\cite{kolotouros2019learning} show impressive improvement by incorporating an energy minimization process within their training loop to further minimize a 2D reprojection loss subject to fixed pose \& shape priors.
 Inspired by this innovation, we learn an iteratively-improving shape prior by applying expectation maximization during the training process.

 \textbf{Monocular 3D reconstruction of animal categories.} While animals are often featured in computer vision literature, there are still relatively few works that focus on accurate 3D animal reconstruction.